olaaustine/olaaustine/README.md

 # Hi, I'm Ola

 🎓 **Software Engineer**
-💡 Passionate about solving real-world problems with AI
+💡 Passionate about solving real-world problems with AI 💡 Passionate about building scalable backend APIs
 🌐 I believe in creating value, not just writing code.
 My future career goal is to be 1 of 1